 Summer is uncontested in its popularity for travelers to St. Petersburg, Russia.
-Not only is the weather ideal for sightseeing, but the long days and summer events create an energetic, festive atmosphere.
+Not only is the weather ideal for sightseeing, but also the long days and summer events create an energetic, festive atmosphere.
 Travel both within and outside the city is enjoyable.
 The downside to summer travel to St. Petersburg, or Peter, as the locals call it, is the crowds that choke the city’s pedestrian thoroughfares and contribute to long queues for major attractions.
 If you are planning to travel to St. Petersburg during the months of June, July, or August, advance planning is important.

 St. Petersburg Weather

 St. Petersburg’s weather during summer is typical for a destination in a northern latitude: Average highs are in the 70s F, though heat waves are not unheard of.
 Mornings and evenings might be slightly chilly, especially if you are traveling in late May and early June or late August and early September.

 What to Pack